syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 You can set the context menu for schedule appointments by using `SfScheduler.AppointmentContextMenu` property.
 AppointmentContextMenu will be displayed only on appointments.

 >**NOTE**
-AppointmentContextMenu will enables the menu item which binds the `SchedulerCommands.Edit` and `SchedulerCommands.Delete` built-in command only when it has the menu items.
+The menu item which binds the `SchedulerCommands.Add` command will be disabled in AppointmentContextMenu.
 The DataContext for the context menu is `SchedulerContextMenuInfo` Command parameter of menu item should bound to context menu's data context when using the commands in `SchedulerCommands`.

 {% tabs %}